abdessalam-aadel/MergeExcel/README.md

 This message showing when the Excel data is copied to the clipboard is likely a result of Excel's internal notification system that pops up when a clipboard operation is performed (e.g., when you copy data).

-To suppress these notifications or avoid the clipboard message, just by setting the :
+To suppress these notifications or avoid the clipboard message :

 > Application.DisplayAlerts = false;